 Dr Rowbotham said engaging citizens in the science and practice of public health had many potential benefits for both the discipline as a whole and citizens themselves.

 “It not only has the potential to give rise to more data than researchers alone could collect, but provides access to data that would otherwise be extremely difficult to obtain and taps into the perspectives of communities in identifying the features of their environments that they see as being important to health.
-This gives rise to new perspectives on problems and solutions that we as researchers may not have come up with.”
+This gives rise to new perspectives on problems and solutions that we as researchers may not have come up with,” she said.

 - If you would like more information about the study or want to take part you can do so here or on Facebook here.
 Anyone who has a workplace can take part.
 You don’t need to be a breastfeeding mum.